SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/Defining_an_API/UD_APIs_Defining_a_new_API.md

 There are two ways to pass data to the API script if you make use of the *OnApiTrigger* entry point method.
 Which way is used depends on the selected option in the dropdown when you define the API in Cube.
 See [Creating the API definition(s)](#creating-an-api-and-tokens-in-dataminer-automation).

-- If 'Dictionary (parsed from JSON)' is selected, the JSON body of the HTTP request will automatically be converted to a `Dictionary<string, string>` in the `Parameters` property of the `ApiTriggerInput` object.
+- If *Dictionary (parsed from JSON)* is selected, the JSON body of the HTTP request will automatically be converted to a `Dictionary<string, string>` in the `Parameters` property of the `ApiTriggerInput` object.
 In the `RawBody` property, the raw string body will remain available.

   > [!NOTE]
   > Note that only JSON in the form of key-value pairs is accepted as parameters.
 For example: